How to Secure Your Internet Connection: Ultimate Guide

 Hackers often exploit default router settings, which a lot of people tend to overlook.
 So take the time to personalize your Wi-Fi network’s default username and password.
 Also, don’t forget to enable encryption features on your router, as it makes any data intercepted from your network useless to third parties.

-Most modern routers come with either WPA2 or WPA3 (Wi-Fi Protected Access) encryption protocols, offering better security than older WEP or WPA1 encryption.
+Most modern routers use either WPA2 or WPA3 (Wi-Fi Protected Access) encryption protocols, which offer better security than older WEP or WPA1 encryption.

 Note that these tips are not only limited to routers.
 You can implement this practice on just about any Internet-capable device you have at home or work.
 This includes IP cameras, smart speakers, etc.

-Regularly update all software on your devices with the latest security patches and bug fixes to prevent hackers from exploiting vulnerabilities.
+Update all software on your devices regularly with the latest security patches and bug fixes to prevent hackers from exploiting vulnerabilities.

 Limit access to your Wi-Fi network